tizz98/opendash/README.md

 ### Run locally

-To run this locally, clone this repository to wherever you like then run `bin/rails server`, then head on over to [http://localhost:3000](http://localhost:3000).
+To run this locally, clone this repository to wherever you like then run `bin/rake db:migrate`, `bin/rails server`, then head on over to [http://localhost:3000](http://localhost:3000).

 _OR_

 Use foreman & unicorn as a server to simulate a production environment.
-Make sure you have those installed and then run `foreman start`, head over to [http://localhost:3000](http://localhost:3000).
+Make sure you have those installed and then run `bin/rake db:migrate`, `foreman start`, then head over to [http://localhost:3000](http://localhost:3000).

 ## TODOs
 - add _more, better_ documentation